transferwise/pipelinewise/dev-project/README.md

 $ pipelinewise import --dir /opt/pipelinewise/dev-project/pipelinewise-config
 ```

 Check the status, you should see two pipelines.
-One is replicating data from MariaDB to Postgres DWH and
+One is reproducing data from MariaDB to Postgres DWH and
-another replicating from Postgres to the same Postgres DWH:
+another reproducing from Postgres to the same Postgres DWH:

 ```sh
 $ pipelinewise status